abstractFlo/atlas-docs/documentation/server/discord/authentication.md

 ### Server

 {% hint style="info" %}
-This is the Server side integration for Discord authentication
+This is the server side integration for Discord authentication
 {% endhint %}

 {% tabs %}